benjaminhuanghuang/design-pattern/g4-1-Creational-5/factory/README.md

 A framework needs to standardize the architectural model for a range of applications, but allow for individual applications to define their own domain objects and provide for their instantiation.

+## Use cases
+- When a class can't anticipate the class of objects it must create
+- When a class wants its subclass to specify the object it creates

 ##
 避免紧耦合 new ClassName()